Page Reviewed / Updated - November 05, 2020

 Cost of Care Calculator

-In Mississippi, as of 2019, the statewide average monthly cost of assisted living is $3,493.
-The most affordable assisted living can be found in the city of Hattiesburg at an average rate of $3,485 / month.
-Gulfport-Biloxi also has a very affordable average monthly cost of $3,525, which is just over the statewide average.
-The costliest average rate of assisted living is found in the area of Jackson-Ridgeland ($4,123 / month), even so, compared to the nationwide average cost of assisted living ($4,000), the cost of assisted living is very affordable in the state of Mississippi.
+In Mississippi, as of 2020, Genworth’s 2019 Cost of Care Survey indicates that the statewide average monthly cost of assisted living is $3,524.
+The most affordable assisted living can be found in the city of Hattiesburg at an average rate of $3,575 / month.
+Gulfport-Biloxi also has a very affordable average monthly cost of $3,650, which is just over the statewide average.
+The costliest average rate of assisted living is found in the area of Jackson-Ridgeland ($4,163 / month).
+However, even so, compared to the nationwide average cost of assisted living ($4,051), the cost of assisted living is very affordable in the state of Mississippi.

 For those that need additional assistance and supervision due to Alzheimer’s/dementia, assisted living facilities also have Memory Units, which are specifically designed for more intensive care.
-For Memory Care units, expect to pay to pay an additional $699 to $1,047 per month.
+For Memory Care units, expect to pay to pay approximately 20%-30% more, or stated differently, an additional $893 to $1,040 per month.

-Mississippi residents can expect to pay an average hourly rate of $17.00 (in 2019) for home care throughout the state.
+Mississippi residents can expect to pay an average hourly rate of $18.00 (in 2020) for home care throughout the state, according to the 2019 Genworth Cost of Care Survey.
 Regardless of your geographic location within the state, the hourly average is fairly consistent.
-Unlike with the cost of assisted living, the Gulfport-Biloxi area and Jackson-Ridgeland areas offers the most affordable hourly rate at $17.00, which is right on par with the state average.
-The Hattiesburg area is more costly with an average hourly rate of $18.50.
-As with the cost of assisted living, home care is very affordable compared to the national hourly cost of home care ($21.00).
+Unlike with the cost of assisted living, the Jackson-Ridgeland area offers the most affordable hourly rate at $16.75.
+The Hattiesburg and Gulfport areas are more costly, but on par with the statewide average, with an average hourly rate of $18.00.
+As with the cost of assisted living, home care is very affordable compared to the national hourly cost of home care ($22.50).

-The average cost of non-residential adult day care in Mississippi in 2019 is $35 statewide, while the national average cost is $72 / day.
-Hattiesburg is consistent with the statewide average at $35 / day, Gulfport-Biloxi is slightly more at $40 / day, and Jackson-Ridgeland runs $70 / day on average.
+Per Genworth’s 2019 Cost of Care Survey, the average cost of non-residential adult day care in Mississippi in 2020 is $65 statewide, while the national average cost is $75 / day.
+In Jackson-Ridge, the approximate daily cost is much more affordable at $37, while Gulfport-Biloxi is higher than the statewide average at $75 / day.
 The population density of a geographic location and the lack of local competition affect the cost of day care much more so than it does other types of senior care.

 Medicaid, which shouldn’t be confused with Medicare, is a health care program that provides medical and some non-medical care services to low-income seniors.
 The state of Mississippi and the federal government jointly administer this program.
 The Medicaid state plan will cover the cost of nursing home care, as well as limited personal care.
 Medicaid in Mississippi also offers Medicaid Waivers, which are commonly called Home and Community Based Services (HCBS) Waivers.
 Through these waivers, those who are elderly and / or disabled are able to receive services, both in the home and in the community, to prevent or delay nursing home placement.
 Unlike the Medicaid state plan, these waivers are not entitlements.
 This means there are limited slots for enrollment, and if all the slots are filled, enrollment is waitlisted.
 Currently, the state of Mississippi offers three HCBS Waivers that are relevant to the elderly.